uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 Project 2 Rubric
 ----------------

-This project is worth 25% of your final grade, and is divided into three parts:
+This project is worth 30% of your final grade, and is divided into two parts:

 * Project 2a (Assignment 1 in chiTCP).
-Worth 60% of the Project 2 grade.
+Worth 15% of your final grade.
 * Project 2b (Assignment 2 in chiTCP).
-Worth 40% of the Project 2 grade.
+Worth 15% of your final grade.

 The grade for each project is divided into the following components:

 - Completeness (50 points)
-- Correctness (10 points)
+- Correctness (20 points)
-- Design (20 points)
+- Design (15 points)
-- Style (20 points)
+- Style (15 points)

 Completeness
 ~~~~~~~~~~~~